rafaelOPI/rafaelOPI/README.md

 # Heyyyy,How are you?
 My name is Rafael
 # I'm a brazilian guy
-# now I'm focused on learning Ruby Python and Mongodb
+# now I'm focused on learning Ruby, Python and Mongodb
-# And I'm a Junior Programmer
+# And I am a Data Student and also a Junior Back-end Dev

 <b>About me: